 Anyone will tell you, if asked, that what they want from this life are merely simple things, not much at all, nothing too large or complicated.
 Emma Jones in her poem "Paradise" would have us realize that simple things are less simple than the label would indicate.
-There is enchantment in building our particular nest, but there is work before there is glory, many surprises and obligations to tend to after the daydreaming is done with:
+There is enchantment in building our particular nest, but there is work before there are glory, many surprises, and obligations to tend to after the daydreaming is done with:

 a house with a fence and a kind of gulled

 light arching up from it to shake in the poplars